remult/remult/misc/public-api.md

   isProxy?: boolean
   ensureSchema(entities: EntityMetadata<any>[]): Promise<void>
 }
+//[ ] MigrationCode from ../migrations/migration-types.js is not exported
+//[ ] MigrationBuilder from ../migrations/migration-types.js is not exported
 //[ ] SqlCommand from ../src/sql-command.js is not exported
 //[ ] SqlResult from ../src/sql-command.js is not exported
 //[ ] DataProvider from ../src/data-interfaces.js is not exported